samclifford/samclifford.blog/index.md

 ## Bayesian spike sorting

-I am currently working on simulation studies for two papers with a former ACEMS PhD student, Dr Zo? van Havre, where we are looking at finite and infinite mixture modelling methods for classifying action potential data from EEG scans.
+I am currently working on simulation studies for two papers with a former ACEMS PhD student, Dr Zoé van Havre, where we are looking at finite and infinite mixture modelling methods for classifying action potential data from EEG scans.

 ---------------------------------------------------------
-Citation                 Description
+Reference                Description
 ------------------------ --------------------------------
 @zoe2017ofmdpm           Overfitted mixtures and Dirichlet process mixtures for spike classification